opus1993/pubrepo/content/post/2021-08-27-data-evangelist-part-17/index.md

 *The data stack of the future will make sure these abstractions are modular, reusable, that they are able to integrate flexibly into many scenarios, and that we share them with one another.
 This means continuing to make the purple parts of our data stack open in the same way all of the foundational tools and frameworks in a software engineer's toolkit are open — to foster collaboration, remixing and innovation.
 The foundation of our data ecosystem began with open source tools —  Databricks, PyTorch, Pandas, NumPy, RStudio, Jupyter...
 As we all move up the stack and stand on the shoulders of these giants, we continue to create space for purple people to do what they do best — make our data solutions better in new and exciting ways.*

-So the data stack and the skill sets we build must enable us to spend less time engineering, eliminate the gatekeeping, and open up more time for innovating.
+So the data stack and the skill sets we build must enable us to spend less time engineering, eliminate the gatekeeping, assure that the security is built in from the start, and open up more time for innovating.
 An open stack is not built exclusively for a particular set of practitioners or to solve a particular problem.
 Rather, building a stack and the skill sets that support the integration of modules provide the flexibility to solve new types of problems as they emerge.

 ----
 ## The North Star for the Modern Data Experience